English Grammar Tenses!

 All these examples describe habitual or usual actions and general truths.

-Present Tense (continuous)
+Present Tense (Continuous)

 This tense describes the action that is taking place Now/ At present.